The ultimate guide to creating a brilliant startup pitch presentation

 We analyzed many sources of information, spanning from real pitches of famous ventures to recommendations of leading influencers.
 Based on the analysis and on my personal experience of hundreds of startup pitch decks designed for my clients around the world, I would recommend the following startup pitch presentation structure:

-I put all the information together in a free pitch deck template that you can download clicking on the button below.
-With all the information provided plus the following free pitch deck template you know how to make a pitch deck to stand out in front of your investors.
-Stop waiting, begin creating a pitch deck now!
+I put all the information together in a free pitch deck template that I named the Startup Pitch Deck Canvas.
+The Canvas includes all the information you need to include in your startup pitch presentation to stand out in front of your investors.
+Stop waiting, begin creating your killer pitch deck now!